 Five chefs make a meal together.

-Sounds a lot like marketing efforts I've seen.
-There's an ad agency for the ads, a graphic designer or firm for the collateral, a digital firm (or maybe just a "web guy") for the web site, online ads and e-mails, and someone doing the public relations - maybe a firm and maybe just somebody internally who isn't too busy.
+This is kind of like hotel marketing today.
+There's an ad agency for the ads, a graphic designer or firm for the collateral, a digital firm (or maybe just a "web guy") for the website and PPC.
+There’s someone doing the public relations – maybe a firm and maybe just somebody internally who isn't too busy.
+And e-mails and social media in there somewhere.